rhdtownsend/mesa-summer-school-2019/docs/_sources/minilab-3.rst.txt

   Profile_Panels1_yaxis_name(1) = 'xi_r_f'
   Profile_Panels1_other_yaxis_name(1) = 'xi_r_1o'

-(Here, the ''logxq'' choice for the x-axis uses the quantity :math:`\log(1-m/M)`, which nicely emphasizes the outer parts of the star).
+(Here, the ``logxq`` choice for the x-axis uses the quantity :math:`\log(1-m/M)`, which nicely emphasizes the outer parts of the star).

-Looking at the wavefunctions, we can clearly see the key difference between the radial and first-overtone modes: the latter changes sign somewhere between the center and the surface, while the former does not.
+Looking at the wavefunctions, we can clearly see the key difference between the radial and first-overtone modes: the latter has a node (:math:`\xi_{r} = 0`) somewhere between the center and the surface, while the former does not.
 This sign change means that the effective wavelength of the first overtone is shorter --- and hence, its frequency is higher, and its period shorter.

+As an aside: the radial displacement wavefunctions are in units of the stellar radius :math:`R`.
+Reading off the plots, it would seem that the radial displacement at the stellar surface is tens or even hundreds times :math:`R`.
+This shouldn't alarm you; GYRE is a *linear* oscillation code, and therefore its wavefunctions have an arbitrary scaling.